-Our faculty are dedicated to the success of students both in and out of the classroom.
-The resources in this section are here to help current students navigate the academic and social aspects of their education, and to develop an understanding what it means to take their education into their own hands.Advising FAQ Major Checksheets RSO's
+The School of Art faculty is dedicated to the success of students both in and out of the classroom.
+The resources in this section are here to help students navigate the academic and social aspects of their education, and develop an education plan for them to execute.

 Train your eye — and practice, practice, practice

 - Use your sketchbook to capture things that interest you